 Please join the Ukrainian Studies Program at the Harriman Institute for a panel moderated by Mark Andryczyk featuring Olena Jennings, Alexander J. Motyl, Dzvinia Orlowsky, and Irene Zabytko.

 What are the different ways that Ukrainian literature can be defined in 2019?
 Literature written in the Ukrainian language?
 Literature written by citizens of Ukraine in any language?
 Literature written in Ukrainian outside of Ukraine?
 Literature written by Ukrainians living outside of Ukraine, in any language?
 Literature written about Ukrainians in any language?
-This event gathers a panel of writers and scholars at a round table to present their literary works and to discuss various ways of belonging to Ukrainian literature.
+This event gathers a panel of writers and scholars to present their literary works and to discuss various ways of belonging to Ukrainian literature.

 Olena Jennings is the author of Songs from an Apartment (Underground Books, 2017) and Memory Project (Underground Books, 2018.)
 Her translations of Ukrainian poetry appear in the anthology Words for War (Academic Studies Press, 2017, in collaboration with Oksana Lutsyshyna), the anthology White Chalk of Days (Academic Studies Press, 2017,) Poetry International, and Wolf.
 Her translations of Iryna Shuvalova’s poetry collection Pray to the Empty Wheels in collaboration with the author, will be released in fall 2019 by Lost Horse Press.
 She is 2018 recipient of a New Work Grant from the Queens Council of the Arts.
 She is the curator of the Poets of Queens reading series.